Example: Designing Your First Beam Cruiser

 Starting Conditions

-• TN Start: Nuclear Thermal Engine technology (5 EP/HS), Pressurised Water Reactor
+• TN Start: Nuclear Radioisotope Engine technology (5 EP/HS), Pressurised Water Reactor

 • Laser Technology: 10cm focal size available, Ultraviolet wavelength (1.0x range modifier)